Perfectly Creamy Mashed Potatoes [Video]

 To make the dish light and fluffy, make sure to use starchy potatoes that are easier to whip and mash.
 Cook and simmer until you achieve the right tenderness.

-Remember that overcooking them will make them gluey and sticky, so watch over it carefully.
+Remember that overcooking them will make them gluey and sticky, so watch over them carefully.

 Can you make the dish in advance?

 It is possible to make this in advance but it is recommended to prepare the dish for only up to 2 days earlier.
 Make sure to place the dish in an airtight container before putting it in the fridge.
 Reheat and add some butter before serving.

 Freezing and Storage